Max Vityk

-Max Vityk (born May 27, 1964 in Lviv, Ukrainian Soviet Socialist Republic, Soviet Union) is a Ukrainian-American geologist, senior executive, and artist.
+Max Vityk (born May 27, 1964 in Lviv, Ukraine) is a Ukrainian-American geologist, senior executive, and artist.
 Renowned for his expertise in geological sciences and operational leadership, Vityk has also gained recognition for his innovative art inspired by geology and mythology.

 Early life, education and geology career

-Born in Lviv, Ukrainian Soviet Socialist Republic, Soviet Union, in 1964, Vityk was surrounded by culture from a young age particularly since his father was an opera singer.
+Born in Lviv, Ukraine, in 1964, Vityk was surrounded by culture from a young age particularly since his father was an opera singer.
 A close family friend mineralogy professor Volodymyr Kalyuznyi introduced the youngster to geology, describing the origins of life in the strata of rock and leading Vityk to his future profession.
 From 1982-1989, Vityk received MS degree in geology at University of Lviv and a PhD degree in geochemistry from the Institute of Geology and Geochemistry, also in Lviv.
 Following graduate school, from 1989 to 1997 he conducted post-doctoral studies and faculty work first at the Department of Physics and Astronomy of Calgary University and later at the Geology Department of Virginia Polytechnic Institute in Blacksburg, Virginia.
 During this time Vityk publishes a series of scientific articles in leading international professional journals: Contributions to Mineralogy and Petrology; American Mineralogist; Economic Geology; Tectonophysics.
 From 1997 to 2005 Vityk worked as geologist at ExxonMobil (mostly in the USA), from 2005 to 2019 he worked at Shell PLC (globally) and from 2020 he is employed by Naftogaz Group in Ukraine.
 In 2019 Vityk also took position of adjunct professor at Virginia Polytechnic Institute.